University System of New Hampshire

 2017 - 2020

 PROFILE: President of Stanley Healthcare, a division of Stanley Black and Decker.
-Former Vice President and General Manager of Medtronic Transformative Solutions, Vice President of Global Operations at Salient Surgical Technologies and attorney at the law firms of Holland & Knight and Wiggin & Nourie.
+Former Vice President and General Manager of Medtronic Transformative Solutions, Vice President of Global Operations at Salient Surgical Technologies and attorney at the law firm of Holland & Knight.
 Served as Vice President of Compliance and Ethics for the Elliot Health System.
 Began career as a clinical social worker at Portsmouth Regional Hospital and has a Masters Degree in Psychology.
 She is a graduate of the University of New Hampshire and earned her law degree at Suffolk University Law School; has a Masters in Public Health from Harvard University.
 Appointed to the USNH Board of Trustees by Gov. Sununu to a term beginning January 18, 2017, and expiring June 30, 2020.